 What is the countercyclical capital buffer?

-The countercyclical capital buffer is a component of the total capital requirement that banks must meet to become more resilient.
-It is intended to contribute to building bank capital during upturns so that they are resilient to larger losses.
+The countercyclical capital buffer is a component of the total capital requirement that banks must meet to be more resilient.
+It is intended to contribute to building bank capital during upturns.

-During downturns, the buffer rate can be reduced.
+During downturns, the requirement for countercyclical capital buffer can be reduced.
 This can prevent banks from amplifying a downturn by over-tightening their lending to comply with capital requirements.

 The buffer rate shall ordinarily be between 0 and 2.5 percent of banks’ risk-weighted assets, but in special circumstances may be set higher.